grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 [//]: # (Midday: day 2, run to Stilt City)
 Shakes joined Hemi and Percy at the navigation table a short while later, somewhat revived by Gregory's coffee, and carrying two more tin mugs for Hemi and Percy, which they received gratefully.

 "Here's what we're thinking, Captain Shakes," said Percy.
-"We're well fucking into Consolidated States' waters now.
+"We're well fucking into Consolidated States's waters now.
 I think trouble from them is unlikely."

 Shakes nodded.